Vector35/Sidekick-public/docs/guide/documentation.md

 ## Delete Documentation
 To delete documentation for the current function, click the `Delete Documentation` button.
 This operation deletes all content from the documentation (including the `ADDENDUM` section) and also removes the Documentation tag from the current function.

-## Integration with the Sidekick Notebook
+## Integration with the Sidekick Assistant
-Users can append messages from a Sidekick Notebook page to the documentation for the function linked to that message by right-clicking a message and selecting `Append to Documentation`.
+Users can append messages from a Sidekick Assistant page to the documentation for the function linked to that message by right-clicking a message and selecting `Append to Documentation`.
 This operation creates the `ADDENDUM` section if not already present in the documentation, appends the message to the `ADDENDUM` section, and includes an address link to the location in the function for that message.

 ## Tips on Using the Documentation View

-1. Due to the [Integration with the Notebook](./documentation.md#integration-with-the-sidekick-notebook), one potentially helpful workflow is to open the Notebook Sidebar and split the view to display both the code (e.g. Linear or Graph View) and the Documentation View.
-Within this layout, as you get responses from the Sidekick assistant on topic-focused questions, you can quickly append them to and visually reference them within the Documentation View.
+1. Due to the [Integration with the Assistant](./documentation.md#integration-with-the-sidekick-assistant), one potentially helpful workflow is to open the Assistant Sidebar and split the view to display both the code (e.g. Linear or Graph View) and the Documentation View.
+Within this layout, as you get responses from the Sidekick Assistant on topic-focused questions, you can quickly append them to and visually reference them within the Documentation View.

 ![Documentation Tips](../images/documentation_tips.png)